 ACertificate Registrar Office@ means the office of Owner Trustee at which at any particular time it may receive and exchange the Certificate as described herein, which office at the Closing Date is located at Rodney Square North, 1100 North Market Street, Wilmington, Delaware 19890-0001.

+[ACertificate Yield@ means the actual rate of return obtained by the Owner Trustee from time to time by investing the Certificate Balance in Permitted Investments.]

+ACIBC@ means Canadian Imperial Bank of Commerce.

+AClass B Interest@ means the Class B Member Interest of Fiji I.

+AClosing Date@ means November 17, 2000AClosing Date@ or AIssue Date@ means December 21, 1999.

 ACode@ means the Internal Revenue Code of 1986, as amended from time to time, together with the regulations thereunder, as in effect from time to time.
 Section references to the Code are to the Code as in effect at the Closing Date and any subsequent provisions of the Code amendatory thereof, supplemental thereto or substituted therefor.

-ACollection Account@
+ACollection Account@ means the trust account created and maintained in such name pursuant to Section 5.03(a) hereof. shall have the meaning given to such term in Section 5.03(a).

 ACorporate Trust Office@ means the principal office of the Owner Trustee at which at any particular time its corporate trust business shall be administered, which office at the Closing Date is located at Rodney Square North, 1100 North Market Street, Wilmington, Delaware 19890-0001, or such other office at such other address as the Owner Trustee may designate from time to time by notice to the Certificate Holder and the Agent.